 Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

-For many buying a home is a dream they don't they could actually qualify for either because they have bad credit or low income.
+For many, buying a home is a dream they couldn't qualify for either because they have bad credit or low income.

 However, there is more than one way of being approved for a mortgage.

-One possible answer is either signing on a co-applicant (or a co-signer) or bringing on a guarantor.
+One possible answer is signing on a co-applicant (or a co-signer) or bringing on a guarantor.

-You might have heard these terms for New York City rental apartments, but it can be applied to mortgages as well.
+You might have heard these terms for New York City rental apartments, but they can also be applied to mortgages.

-Can I Have Co-signer or Guarantor on a Mortgage?
+Can I Have a Co-signer or Guarantor on a Mortgage?

 - A co-signer and guarantor are very similar in that they can help you qualify for a mortgage and provide security to the lender should you have a weaker financial or credit profile.